Cristian-Solis/deliVsfoodcart/README.md

     - Combined, food carts only, and delis only

 a lesson in data
-- too little leaves you feeling sad trying to make connections using minor leads like a conspriracy theorist.
+- too little leaves you feeling sad trying to make connections using minor leads like a conspiracy theorist.